PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Selective Plugging

-• Footwells: Rarely plugged (main drainage)
+• Footwells: Rarely plugged (main drainage for paddle drip and waves)

 Modified Plugs

-• Allows slow drainage
+• Allows slow drainage without rapid water ingress

-• Prevents major water ingress
+• Prevents major water entry from below

-• Perfect for variable conditions
+• Perfect for variable weather conditions

 Quick-Change Systems

-• Red: Full seal for calm water
+• Red plugs: Full seal for calm water and maximum dryness

-• Yellow: Modified drainage for light chop
+• Yellow plugs: Modified with drainage hole for light chop

-• Green: Self-draining for mixed conditions
+• Green plugs: Self-draining kayak scupper valves for mixed conditions

 Storage Solutions